The A, AAAA, and CNAME resource records

 The name Field

-Regardless of the method you use to specify the name in this file, DNS always processes the specified name in the FQDN format.
+Regardless of the method you use to specify the name in this file, DNS always processes the given name in the FQDN format.
 If you specify an FQDN name, it uses the name as it is.
-If you specify a relative name, it uses the $ORIGIN directive's value to convert the relative name into the FQDN name.
+If you provide a relative name, DNS converts it into the FQDN name using the $ORIGIN directive's value.

 name field in the zone file